MalekMansour/Manga-Reader/README.md

-# Manga Reader
+# Manga Reader by Malek Mansour

-Manga Reader is a web application for reading manga online.
+Manga Reader by Malek Mansour is a web application for reading manga online.
 It allows users to browse through a collection of manga titles, apply filters, and search for specific manga.

 ## Features